 Download Friend or foe: Understanding the impact of the Australian Media (PDF, 1.2MB)

-The PM Glynn Survey on Hope, trust and belonging asks about people’s sense of hope in the future, their levels of trust in institutions and people around them, and their sense of belonging to the community and a broader life in common.
+The PM Glynn Survey asks about people’s sense of hope in the future, their levels of trust in institutions and people around them, and their sense of belonging to the community and a broader life in common.
 It examines how these underlying attitudes influence attitudes to a range of important questions for public policy and democratic life in Australia.

 In addition to providing a picture of how people understand the problems and opportunities we face, the survey also provides data directly relevant to the institute’s work streams, which are focussed on democracy and religion, human rights, and the sources of hope and confidence.